GuillaumeLeBerreBIT/ChimereNanoporePipeline/README.md

   - conda-forge
   - defaults
 ```
+WATCH OUT!
+If channel_priority is set to strict, it will not be able to do the conda installations.
+Can delete it from the .condarc file.

 Snakemake can be instsalled using a conda.
 Mamba is possible to use as well if installed.
 ```